Psychology, often misunderstood, is an essential part of doing business, particularly doing business online in the digital age.

 The abstract begins… “Employees often remain silent rather than speak up to managers with work-related ideas, concerns, and opinions.
 As a result, managers can remain in the dark about issues that are otherwise well known to, or universally understood by, frontline employees.”

-Whilst we have proactively worked on this inside novi, especially during recent years, encouraging everyone in the company to speak up, this is something that we will also continue to be aware of and maintain.
-Albeit, it’s not the only reason why people haven’t spoken up previously, other reasons potentially relating to worry over how opinions or suggestions could be received, the bystander effect is still likely to be one of the most prominent reasons.
+Whilst we have proactively worked on this inside Novi, especially during recent years, encouraging everyone in the company to speak up and make their thoughts known.
+This is something that we will also continue to be aware of and maintain as a key area of focus.
+Albeit it is not the only reason why people haven’t spoken up previously, other reasons potentially relate to worrying over how opinions or suggestions could be received (such as imposter syndrome), the bystander effect is still likely to be one of the most prominent reasons.

 A solution to this is to encourage employees to assume the opposite, to assume no one has voiced their opinion, instead, focusing on being the first to share the idea and not only take ownership, but take responsibility and in turn, rewarding this behaviour.